ibm-skills-network/clarity-knowledgebase/docs/labs/free-apis.md

 #### Usage

 To use the free Skills Network-provided watsonx.ai project, specify the `"url"` and `project_id = "skills-network"` (make sure to **leave out** `"token"` and `"apikey"`).
-For example, you can modify [the example from the official documentation for the ibm_watson_machine_learning library](https://www.ibm.com/docs/en/watsonx-as-a-service?topic=library-inferencing-foundation-model-notebook#example-prompt-a-foundation-model-with-default-parameters) as follows:
+For example, you can modify [the example from the official documentation for the ibm_watsonx_ai library](https://www.ibm.com/docs/en/watsonx-as-a-service?topic=library-inferencing-foundation-model-notebook#example-prompt-a-foundation-model-with-default-parameters) as follows:

 ```python
 from ibm_watsonx_ai.foundation_models.utils.enums import ModelTypes